olcf/olcf-user-docs/accounts/olcf_policy_guide.rst

 Data Retention Overview
 ^^^^^^^^^^^^^^^^^^^^^^^

-By default, there is no lifetime retention for any data on OLCF resources.
-The OLCF specifies a limited post-deactivation timeframe during which user and project data will be retained.
-When the retention timeframe expires, the OLCF retains the right to delete data.
-If you have data retention needs outside of the default policy, please notify the OLCF.
+By default, there is no lifetime retention for any data stored on OLCF resources.
+Please begin making arrangements to copy data from the OLCF to an offsite location of your choosing before your project ends.
+When your project has ended, the OLCF will delete any data left on OLCF systems on a timeframe specified by the OLCF data retention policy (currently 90 days following project end).

+Data Only Mode
+^^^^^^^^^^^^^^

+When your project has ended, the project will lose compute access and the project will enter "Data Only" mode for 30 days.
+Projects in Data Only mode will only have login access to ``home.ccs.ornl.gov`` and ``dtn.ccs.ornl.gov`` to retrieve data stored on the OLCF filesystems.

 User Data Retention
 ^^^^^^^^^^^^^^^^^^^